How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Minimax regret and optimal decision rules

 \subsection{Benefit of adaptive experimentation}

-In best arm identification and standard RCTs, the number of units of experimentation is specified beforehand.
+In both best arm identification and standard RCTs, the number of units of experimentation is specified beforehand.
 As we have seen previously, the Neyman allocation is minimax optimal under both adaptive and non-adaptive experiments.
 The benefit of the decision rule, $\bm{d}^{*}$, however, is that it enables one to stop the experiment early, thus saving on experimental costs.
-To quantify this benefit, fix some values of $\sigma_{1},\sigma_{0},c$, and suppose that nature chooses the least favorable prior, $p_{\Delta^{*}}$, for the generalized Wald problem.
-Note that $p_{\Delta^{*}}$ is in general different from the least favorable prior for the best arm identification problem.
-However, the two coincide if the parameter values are such that $\eta:=\left(\frac{2c}{\sigma_{1}+\sigma_{0}}\right)^{1/3}=\bar{\Delta}_{0}^{*}/\Delta_{0}^{*}\approx0.484$, where $\Delta_{0}^{*},\bar{\Delta}_{0}^{*}$ are universal constants defined in the contexts of Theorem \ref{theorem 1} and Corollary \ref{Corollary 1}.
+To quantify this benefit, fix some values of $\sigma_{1},\sigma_{0},c$, and suppose that nature chooses the least-favorable prior, $p_{\Delta^{*}}$, for the generalized Wald problem.
+Note that $p_{\Delta^{*}}$ is in general different from the least-favorable prior for the best arm identification problem.\footnote{However, the two coincide if the parameter values are such that $\eta:=\left(\frac{2c}{\sigma_{1}+\sigma_{0}}\right)^{1/3}=\bar{\Delta}_{0}^{*}/\Delta_{0}^{*}\approx0.484$, where $\Delta_{0}^{*},\bar{\Delta}_{0}^{*}$ are universal constants defined in the contexts of Theorem \ref{theorem=0000201} and Corollary \ref{Corollary=0000201}. }

 Let